ninech/academy/01-containers/setup.md

 ## Sudo

-As you noticed, the docer commands require you to be root.
+As you noticed, the docker commands require you to be root.
 To not type sudo always, considering doing the following on Linux:

 ```